Unionism in the United Kingdom: Formation of the Union

 In 1542, the crowns of England and Ireland had been united through the creation of the Kingdom of Ireland under the Crown of Ireland Act 1542.
 Since the 12th century, the King of England had acted as Lord of Ireland, under papal overlordship.
 The act of 1542 created the title of "King of Ireland" for King Henry VIII of England and his successors, removing the role of the Pope as the ultimate overlord of Ireland.
 The crowns of England and Scotland were united in 1603, when James VI of Scotland succeeded his cousin Elizabeth I in England.

 The Kingdom of Great Britain was formed on 1 May 1707 through the Acts of Union 1707, two simultaneous acts passed by the parliaments of England and Scotland.
 These created a political union between the Kingdom of England (consisting of England and Wales) and the Kingdom of Scotland.
 This event was the result of the Treaty of Union that was agreed on 22 July 1706.
 The Acts created a single Parliament of Great Britain at Westminster as well as a customs and monetary union.
 However, England and Scotland remained separate legal jurisdictions.

 With the Act of Union 1800, the Kingdom of Ireland united with Great Britain into what then formed the United Kingdom of Great Britain and Ireland.
-The history of the Unions is reflected in various stages of the Union Jack, which forms the flag of the United Kingdom.
+The history of the Union is reflected in various stages of the Union Jack, which forms the flag of the United Kingdom.
 Ireland left the United Kingdom in 1922, however the separation of Ireland which originally occurred under the Government of Ireland Act 1920 was upheld by the British Government and the Unionist-controlled devolved Parliament of Northern Ireland, and chose to remain within the state today, which is now officially termed the United Kingdom of Great Britain and Northern Ireland.
 The 300th anniversary of the union of Scotland and England was marked in 2007.